-2268 Petitions for Entry of Late Papers [R-4]
+2268 Petition for Entry of Late Papers [R-14]

-Due to the "special dispatch" provision of \35 U.S.C.
-305 it is necessary and appropriate that the Office adhere strictly to the time limit set by the Rules.
-However, due to the fact substantial property rights are involved in patents undergoing reexamination, the Office will consider, in appropriate circumstances, petitions to waive the rules pursuant to 37 CFR 1.183 where untimely papers are filed subsequent to the order for reexamination (\\37 CFR\ 1.525).
+Due to the "special dispatch" provision of 35 U.S.C.
+305, it is necessary and appropriate that the Office adhere strictly to the time limit set by the Rules.
+However, due to the fact substantial property rights are involved in patents undergoing reexamination, the Office will consider, in appropriate circumstances, petitions showing unavoidable delay under 35 U.S.C.
+133 where untimely papers are filed subsequent to the order for reexamination (37 CFR 1.525).
 Such petitions will be decided by the Assistant Commissioner for Patents.
-Any such petition must detail the specific circumstances necessitating the request for waiver and provide evidence to support the request.
-Petitioners are cautioned that such petitions will only be granted in extraordinary circumstances where justice requires the granting of the relief sought.
+Any such petition must detail the specific circumstances necessitating the showing of unavoidable delay and provide evidence to support the request.

-Under ordinary circumstances, the failure to timely file a statement pursuant to \\$\psi\37\$ CFR\$\psi\1.530\$ or a reply pursuant to \\$\psi\37\$ CFR\$\psi\1.535\$ would not constitute adequate basis to justify a waiver of the rule regardless of the reasons for the failure since no rights are lost by the failure to file these documents.
-However, the failure to timely respond to an Office action rejecting claims may, in \\$\psi\1are\psi\$ circumstances, justify waiver of the rules if the situation is "extraordinary" and if "justice requires" the waiver since rights may be lost by the failure to timely respond. \$\psi\1n\$ this regard see In re Sivertz, 227 USPQ 255 (Comr.
-Pats.
-1985); In re Reck, 227 USPQ 488 (Comr.
-Pats.
-1985); In re Sivertz.
-228 USPQ 617 (Comr.
-Pats.
-1985); and In re Bachler, 229 USPQ 553 (Comr.
-Pats.
-1986).
+Under ordinary circumstances, the failure to timely file a statement pursuant to 37 CFR 1.530 or a reply pursuant to 37 CFR 1.535 would not constitute adequate basis to justify a showing of unavoidable delay< regardless of the reasons for the failure since no rights are lost by the failure to file these documents.
+However, the failure to timely respond to an Office action rejecting claims may, in rare circumstances, justify such a showing since rights may be lost by the failure to timely respond.
+In this regard see In re Katrapat, 6 USPQ2d 1863 (>Comm'r Pat.< 1988) and In re Egbers, 6 USPQ2d 1869